osval-do/microservice-django-template/README.md

 docker push your_microservice_image_name
 ```

+## Docker compose

-## Kubernetes deployment
+# Kubernetes deployment
 The following chapters explain the installation and manual use of the kubernetes scripts and configurations contained in the template.

-### Installation
+## Requirements
+- Access to a kubernetes cluster (where the command `kubectl` is available)
+    - For small scale or local development [minikube](https://minikube.sigs.k8s.io/docs/start/) is recommended.
-A cloud based kubernetes solution can be used for production.
-For small scale or local development [minikube](https://minikube.sigs.k8s.io/docs/start/) is recommended.
+    - A cloud based kubernetes solution can be used for production.
+- A container image registry.

-### Namespaces
+## Namespaces
 A kubernetes namespace is used to isolate this microservice and its resources from other microservices.
 Not only to prevent collisions with names but for security and management.
 An unique namespace should be decided before starting development a new microservice based on this template.